-William the Conqueror made himself a playground in the New Forest, driving whole villages off the land.
+William the Conqueror turned the New Forest into his personal playground.
+His soldiers drove whole villages off the land.
 But did karma pay him back?

-If you are following the Norman Conquest Trail, visiting important locations of the momentous year 1066 and its aftermath, take a side trip into the New Forest National Park to visit The Rufus Stone.
-There you can discover a little-known story about how the bloody fate of William's offspring may have been the New Forester's revenge.
+If you are following our Norman Conquest Trail, visiting important locations of the momentous year 1066 and its aftermath, take a side trip into the New Forest National Park to visit The Rufus Stone.
+There you can discover a little-known story about the bloody fate of William's offspring.
+Could it have been the New Forest's karmic revenge.

 First Some Background About the New Forest